FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Dutch, English, German, Irish

 The ancestors of the name Walls date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Walls family lived near a stone-built wall.
 Walls is a local surname, which belongs to the category of hereditary surnames.
 Other types of local surnames include topographic surnames, which could be given to a person who lived beside any physical feature, such as a hill, stream, church or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 The surname Walls referred to a person who lived beside a large stone wall, which was used either for the purpose of fortification, or to keep back the encroachment of the sea.
 Members of the Walls family were established in Gloucestershire prior to the Norman Conquest of England, in 1066.
 By the time of the Conquest, they were major landholders in that county.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Walls are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Walls include: Wall, Walls, Wale, Walles and others.

 This web page shows only a small excerpt of our Walls research.
-Another 267 words (19 lines of text) covering the years 1172, 1210, 1620, 1679, 1647, 1728, 1588 and 1666 are included under the topic Early Walls History in all our PDF Extended History products and printed products wherever possible.
+Another 267 words (19 lines of text) covering the years 1172, 1210, 1620, 1679, 1647, 1728, 1588, 1666, 1760, 1789 and are included under the topic Early Walls History in all our PDF Extended History products and printed products wherever possible.

-Another 129 words (9 lines of text) are included under the topic Early Walls Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Walls Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Walls family moved to Ireland, but this topic is not covered in this excerpt.
 Another 147 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North Ameri ca. Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Walls or a variant listed above:

 The Walls Family Crest was acquired from the Houseofnames.com archives.
 The Walls Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 18 April 2013 at 11:14.
+This page was last modified on 29 February 2016 at 10:56.